littleosbook/littleosbook/output.md

 # Output

-After booting our very small operating system kernel, the next task will be to be able to display text on the console.
-In this chapter we will create our first _drivers_, that is, code that acts as an layer between our kernel and the hardware, providing a nicer abstraction than communicating directly with the hardware.
-The first part of this chapter creates a driver for the _framebuffer_ [@wiki:fb] to be able to display text to the user.
-The second part will create a driver for the serial port, since Bochs can store output from the serial port in a file, effectively creating a logging mechanism for our operating system!
+This chapter will present how to display text on the console as well as writing data to the serial port.
+Furthermore, we will create our first _driver_, that is, code that acts as an layer between the kernel and the hardware, providing a higher abstraction than communicating directly with the hardware.
+The first part of this chapter is about creating a driver for the _framebuffer_ [@wiki:fb] to be able to display text to the user.
+The second part shows how to create a driver for the serial port.
+Bochs can store output from the serial port in a file, effectively creating a logging mechanism for the operating system!

-## Talking to the Hardware
+## Interacting with the Hardware
-There are usually two different ways to "talk" to the hardware, _memory-mapped I/O_ and _I/O ports_.
+There are usually two different ways to interact with the hardware, _memory-mapped I/O_ and _I/O ports_.

-TODO: explain the magic numbers, and whether they are always so.

-If the hardware uses memory-mapped I/O, then you can write to a specific memory address and the hardware will be automatically get the new data.
+If the hardware uses memory-mapped I/O, then you can write to a specific memory address and the hardware will be updated with the new data.
 One example of this is the framebuffer, which will be discussed in more detail later.
-If you write the value `0x410F` to address `0x000B8000`, you will see the letter A in white color on a black background (see the section on [the framebuffer](#the-framebuffer) for more details).
+For example, if you write the value `0x410F` to address `0x000B8000` [@wiki:vga-compat], you will see the letter A in white color on a black background (see the section on [the framebuffer](#the-framebuffer) for more details).

-If the hardware uses I/O ports, then the assembly instructions `out` and `in` must be used to communicate with the device. `out` takes two parameters, the address of the I/O port and the value to send. `in` takes a single parameter, simply the address of the I/O port, and returns data.
-One can think of I/O ports as communicating with the hardware the same way as you communicate with a server using sockets.
+If the hardware uses I/O ports, then the assembly instructions `out` and `in` must be used to communicate with the hardware.
+The instruction `out` takes two parameters, the address of the I/O port and the data to send.
+The instruction `in` takes a single parameter, the address of the I/O port, and returns data from the hardware.
+One can think of I/O ports as communicating with hardware the same way as you communicate with a server using sockets.
 The cursor (the blinking rectangle) of the framebuffer is one example of hardware controlled via I/O ports.

 ## The Framebuffer
 The framebuffer is a hardware device that is capable of displaying a buffer of